complimet/implimet/INSTALL.md

 ImpLiMet runs under RShiny and can be easily user within RStudio on any computer platform.

+Script Overview

+All scripts for ImpLiMet are written in R and are located in src or www folders.
+Included are:

+./src/app.R

 Dependencies

-ImpLiMet requires several R libraries that can be installed with a command: install.packages(c("shiny","shinydashboard","shinyWidgets","tidyverse","cluster","factoextra","dendextend","RColorBrewer","gplots","viridis","dplyr","ggplot2","DT","Hmisc","magrittr","impute","missRanger","mice","factoextra","ggfortify","foreach","Rtsne","magrittr","dplyr","tidyr","heatmap3"))
+ImpLiMet requires several R packages that are available on CRAN and can be installed using this command: install.packages(c("shiny","shinydashboard","shinyWidgets","tidyverse","cluster","factoextra","dendextend","RColorBrewer","gplots","viridis","dplyr","ggplot2","DT","Hmisc","magrittr","impute","missRanger","mice","factoextra","ggfortify","foreach","Rtsne","magrittr","dplyr","tidyr","heatmap3"))